 A couple weeks ago, Salmaan posted his “Day in the Life of a Private Wealth Management Intern” article to give you a bit of an insight into the world of Private Wealth Managament, and more specifically, what it’s like for a young financier to intern in that part of the industry.
 Salmaan reached out to me with the opportunity to write a guest post about my own internship experience to give you a taste of what it’s like on the buy-side.
 So, I’d like to voice my gratitude to Salmaan and Safeer for letting me feature on UI.
 Without further ado:

 This summer, I’m working as a summer analyst for Bay City Capital in San Francisco.
 They are a venture capital firm focused on life sciences and biotechnology.
 They invest in a wide variety of companies in a wide variety of development stages.
-While I am first and foremost a business student and prospective investment banker, I have always maintained a strong interest in healthcare and the biosciences, so Bay City was a perfect fit for me.
+While I am first and foremost a business student and prospective investment banker, I have always maintained a strong interest in healthcare so Bay City was a perfect fit for me.
+If this is also a strong interest for you then consider getting yourself a great home health care plan for you and your family.

 The firm is collectively run by the partners, all of whom come from diverse backgrounds.
 There are business-oriented partners who carry an MBA, as well as partners with MD’s and PhD’s whose scientific backgrounds make them an asset to the company.
 This may be a bit unusual, as some firms have very homogeneous management groups; however, it has been fundamental in making Bay City one of the premier life sciences VC’s.